MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-a-multi-value-parameter-to-a-report.md

 ---
 title: "Add a multi-value parameter to a paginated report | Microsoft Docs"
-description: Learn how to add a parameter to a paginated report that allows the user to select more than one value for the parameter in Report Builder. ms.date: 03/07/2017 ms.service: reporting-services ms.subservice: report-design
+description: Learn how to add a parameter to a paginated report that allows the user to select more than one value for the parameter in Report Builder. ms.date: 01/25/2023 ms.service: reporting-services ms.subservice: report-builder

 ms.topic: conceptual
-ms.assetid: 12ad0e77-4c28-4bbb-ab11-473ae89ec9f1
 author: maggiesMSFT
 ms.author: maggies
 ---
-# Add a multi-value parameter to a paginated report
+# Add a multi-value parameter to a Power BI paginated report

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-  You can add a parameter to a paginated report that allows the user to select more than one value for the parameter.
+  You can add a parameter to a Power BI paginated report that allows the user to select more than one value for the parameter.

  You can pass multiple parameter values to the report within the report URL.
-For a URL example includes a multi-value parameter, see [Pass a Report Parameter Within a URL](../../paginated-reports/parameters/pass-a-report-parameter-within-a-url.md).
+For a URL example includes a multi-value parameter, see [Pass a Report Parameter Within a URL](pass-a-report-parameter-within-a-url.md).

 ## To add a multi-value parameter

-1. In Report Builder, open the report that you want to add the multi-value parameter to.
+1. In Power BI Report Builder, open the report that you want to add the multi-value parameter to.

 2. Right-click the report dataset, and then click **Dataset Properties**

 3. Add a variable to the dataset query by either editing the query text in the **Query** box, or by adding a filter by using the query designer.
-For more information, see [Build a Query in the Relational Query Designer &#40;Report Builder and SSRS&#41;](../../reporting-services/report-data/build-a-query-in-the-relational-query-designer-report-builder-and-ssrs.md).
+For more information, see [Build a Query in the Relational Query Designer &#40;Power BI Report Builder&#41;](sql/reporting-services/report-data/build-a-query-in-the-relational-query-designer-report-builder-and-ssrs).

     ```
     WHERE